hyperupcall/bake/docs/config.md

 Prints a stacktrace when a task fails.

 This isn't enabled by default since the failed task is rarely an issue with Bake, but the underlying command line tool it executes.
-Not disabling it will unecessarily clog the terminal with useless text
+Disabling it by defualt prevents unecessary clogging of the terminal

 ## `pedantic-task-cd`

 Ensures that the `$PWD` will _always_ be correct when running a task.
-In nearly all cases it is, with the sole exception being changing a directory mid-task and running another task from there.
+Nearly always it is, with the only exception occuring for the case where a directory is changed within a task, and another task is manually ran

 This isn't enabled by default since it traps `DEBUG` (and therefore feels messy)

 ## `big-print`

-Sometimes, big decorative lines are printed, such as before and after executing a Task.
-This helps seeing which task is printed, but sometimes it can get in the way of things
+Big decorative lines are printed before and after execution of a task.
+This helps seeing which task is printed, but sometimes it can get in the way

-This option is special because the actual function only checks at runtime if you've passed 'yes' or 'no'.
-To properly use this, make sure that this config option is the _first line_ after the function declaration like so
+This config switch _*only*_ works if `bake.cfg ...` is called either:

+- On the first line of a `task.<TASK>()` function
+- On the first line of the `init()` function

+Like so:

 ```sh
 task.test() {